-The proxy is being solicited on behalf of the Board of Directors.
-The undersigned hereby appoints Jacob Suen and Michael Elbaz (the "Named Proxies"), and each or either of them, as the true and lawful attoreys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of AIRGAIN, INC. which the undersigned is entitled to vote at said meeting and any adjournment or postponement thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment or postponement thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.
+This proxy is being solicited on behalf of the board of precess.
+The undersigned hereby appoints Jacob Suen and Michael Elbaz (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of AIRGAIN, INC, which the undersigned is entitled to vote at said meeting and any adjournment or postponement thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment or postponement thereof upon the matters specified and upon such other attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.